HIS - History

 Course examines women’s roles and accomplishments in non-Western civilization from prehistory to the present.

 Course explores major historical issues and/or periods of history that are related to history courses taught at the College.
-Course has different focus and/or scope than the courses currently offered in the department and can be repeated on different topics up to three times for up to nine credit hours.
+Course has different focus and/or scope than the courses currently offered in the department and may be taken for credit up to four times on different topics.
+Fee Varies.
 Prerequisite may vary by topic.